42henry/herb-engine-C-3D/README.md

 # herb-engine-C3D

-Playground for 3D rendering from scratch
+Playground for 3D rendering from scratch!
 I know nothing about graphics, all I want is an array of pixels, that I can update each frame with my own functions, this is my attempt to make a 3D game like minecraft!